 - In a large bowl, add the grapes and water.
 Squeeze in the lime juice and toss to coat.
 Make sure grapes are wet.½ cup water, 2 tablespoons lime juice

-- Place each grape on a toothpick then roll and dredge through gelatin, alternating colors.
+- Then roll and dredge through gelatin, alternating colors.

 - Place on prepared sheet to set up.
 Gelatin will dry slightly.